smartgen/smartgen/README.md

 ## Copying assets

 When you generate documentation with Smartgen you'll often need to also copy stylesheets, javascript files and images to the output folder.
-You can easily do so by specifying an array of assets when configuring:
+You can easily do so by specifying an array of dirs to copy when configuring:

     Smartgen[:my_doc].configure do |config|
       config.src_files = ['doc/**/*']
       config.output_folder = 'public/docs'
-      config.assets = ['doc/stylesheets/*.css', 'doc/javascripts/*.js', 'doc/images/*.{png|jpg|gif}']
+      config.assets = ['doc/stylesheets', 'doc/javascripts', 'doc/images']
     end

-As you can see you can pass an array of `Dir.glob` to either assets or src_files configuration.
+Only directories may be specified.
+Smartgen will copy the contents of each directory to the output folder, preserving the directory itself.
+So `doc/stylesheets` will be copied to `public/docs/stylesheets` for example.

 ## Using different configurations